 The Stanford Prison Experiment looked similar to the Robbers Cave Experiment.
 Psychologist Phillip Zimbardo brought together groups of young men to see how they would interact with each other.
 These participants, however, weren’t at summer camp.
 Zimbardo asked his participants to either play the role of “prison guard” or “prisoner.”
 He intended to observe the groups for seven days, but the experiment was cut short.

 Why?
 Violence ensued.
 The experiment got so out of hand that Zimbardo ended it early for the safety of the participants.
 Years later, sources question whether his involvement in the experiment actually encouraged some of the violence between prison guards and prisoners.
-You can learn more about the Stanford Prison Experiment on Netflix.
+You can learn more about the Stanford Prison Experiment on Netflix, or by reading our article on it.

 The Milgram Experiment